-Fabio Biondi's musical development, taking in both the universal repertoire plus the rediscovering of minor composers, includes three centuries of music.
-This is illustrated in his varied discography: Vivaldi’s The Four Seasons; Corelli’s Concerti Grossi; the oratorios, serenatas, and operas of Alessandro Scarlatti (La Messa di Natale; Clori, Dorino e Amore; Massimo Puppieno; and Il trionfo dell'onore); Handel’s operas (Poro); and the 18th-century Italian violin repertoire (Veracini, Vivaldi, Locatelli, Tartini), as well as sonatas by Bach, Schubert, and Schumann.
-Biondi embodies the perpetual pursuit of style, free from dogmatism, and he remains intent in his quest for the original language.
-It is due to this very approach that he can collaborate as soloist and conductor with many varied orchestras, including Santa Cecilia in Rome, the Rotterdam Chamber Orchestra, the European Baroque Orchestra, the Opera of Halle, the Zurich Chamber Orchestra, the Chamber Orchestra of Norway, the Orchestre Nationale of Montpellier, and the Mahler Chamber Orchestra, to name but a few.
-Fabio Biondi also performs in duo with piano, harpsichord, or fortepiano in prestigious venues around the world including the Cité de la Musique in Paris, Hogi Hall in Tokyo, Auditorium Nacional in Madrid, and the Wigmore Hall in London, and Carnegie Hall in New York.
+Fabio Biondi's musical development, taking in both universal repertoire plus the rediscovering of minor composers, spans three centuries of music.
+This is illustrated in his varied discography: Vivaldi’s Four Seasons, Corelli’s Concerti Grossi, the oratorios, serenatas, and operas of Alessandro Scarlatti, Handel operas, and the 18th-century Italian violin repertoire (Veracini, Vivaldi, Locatelli, Tartini), as well as sonatas by Bach, Schubert, and Schumann.

+Next season Fabio Biondi will conduct the Ensemble Orchestral de Paris, the Stuttgart Chamber Orchestra, and the Chicago Symphony Orchestra.
+Fabio Biondi also performs in duo with piano, harpsichord, or forte-piano in prestigious venues around the world including the Cité de la Musique in Paris, Hogi Hall in Tokyo, Auditorium Nacional in Madrid, Wigmore Hall in London, and Carnegie Hall in New York.